 Oracle predicts the future of computing is in the cloud and that's where it's headed.
-The company has moved its enterprise software programs that help businesses manage operations to the cloud.
-A leader in software (about 85% of its sales), it also provides hardware and services to help companies improve their processes.
-Best known for its focus on databases (its first products), it offers aid in areas such as managing business data, collaboration and application development, customer relationship management, and supply chain management.
+A leader in software (about 80% of its sales with a rising amount coming from cloud-based applications), it also provides hardware and services to help companies improve their processes.
+Best known for its focus on databases (its first products), it offers aid in areas such as data management, collaboration and application development, customer relationship management, and supply chain management.
 In recent years the company has aggressively used acquisitions to expand.
 To further boost its cloud offerings Oracle bought NetSuite in 2016 for $9.3 billion.

 Oracle traditionally sold on-premises software, applications that were loaded onto customers' computers at their offices.
 Even with its move to the cloud, 51% of the company's revenue comes from license updates (the company claims a high number of renewals) and product support.

 Oracle's cloud offerings include software-as-a-service and platform-as-a-service, which the company hosts, manages, and supports.
-It also licenses software products including Oracle Applications, Oracle Database, Oracle Fusion Middleware, Java, and others through the as-a-service subscription model.
 That business accounts for 25% of Oracle's revenue.

 Another area of emphasis for Oracle is its Cloud Infrastructure as a Service business.
 It accounts for just 2% of revenue, but the company has highlighted it for investment and growth.
-The business includes Oracle Managed Cloud Services, comprehensive software and hardware management and maintenance services hosted at Oracle data centers, partner data centers or at the customer's facilities.
+The business includes Oracle Managed Cloud Services, comprehensive software and hardware management and maintenance services.

-Oracle's hardware business, which includes computers, software, and services, generates 13% of revenue.
+Oracle's hardware business, which includes computers and related software and services, generates 13% of revenue.
 The company's consulting services business brings in 9% of revenue.

 Sales and Marketing